 Notes

-- Use 1 – 1.5 tbsp. of taco seasoning per pound of ground meat, chicken, fish or shrimp.
+- Use 1 – 1.5 tbsp. of seasoning per pound of ground meat, chicken, fish or shrimp.

 - Add 1-2 tbsp. tomato paste to the ground meat mixture when cooking or